MisokralPanovic/RNAseq/README.md

     ## fitting model and testing

-### Dispersion Estimation
+## Dispersion Estimation

-The assumption that most genes are not differentially expressed is assessed by plotting the dispersion estimation.
+In RNA-seq analysis, dispersion estimation is a critical step for accurately modeling gene expression variability.
+DESeq2 assumes that most genes are not differentially expressed, allowing it to estimate dispersion (or variability) more precisely by pooling information across genes.

+Dispersion reflects the extent to which gene counts deviate from the expected mean expression level across replicates.
+In DESeq2, this is modeled using the Negative Binomial distribution, which accounts for overdispersion commonly observed in RNA-seq data.
+Accurate dispersion estimation enhances the detection of true differences in gene expression between conditions by stabilizing variability in low-count genes, reducing noise, and moderating extreme dispersion values.

+The following plot shows gene-wise dispersion estimates against the mean expression level.
+The black points represent per-gene estimates, while the red line shows the fitted dispersion trend used by DESeq2 for normalization.

 ``` r
 DESeq2::plotDispEsts(dds)